elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 created: "2024-04-22"
 ---

-# Customizing your CMS continued
+# Tour of the WordPress Backend

 Let's take our WordPress Knowledge to the next level.